Searching for Gamma Ray Bursts associated with CHIME Fast Radio bursts: Discussion

 \subsection{Distribution of Matches in Localization Confidence}

-An interesting feature of our results is that the excess of FRB--GRB associations does not concentrate in the lowest CL bins—corresponding to the highest-probability localization regions—but instead appears at intermediate CL values.
+An interesting feature of our results is that the excess of FRB--GRB associations does not concentrate in the lowest CL bins-corresponding to the highest-probability localization regions—but instead appears at intermediate CL values.
 At first glance, this behavior is consistent with expectations from random spatial coincidence, where no strong preference for the highest-probability regions is present.
-This is also reflected in the relatively low overall statistical significance obtained from Monte Carlo simulations, suggesting that the majority of identified pairs are likely chance alignments.
+This is also reflected in the non-significant overall statistical significance obtained from Monte Carlo simulations, suggesting that the majority of identified pairs are likely chance alignments.

 The localization uncertainties of GRBs—particularly those without precise afterglow-based positions—can further broaden the effective matching region.
 When combined with the extended and structured FRB probability maps, this can shift genuine associations toward intermediate CL bins.
 If only a small fraction of the sample corresponds to physically associated FRB--GRB pairs, their statistical signature can be easily diluted by a dominant background of random matches.
 In this regime, even real associations may not produce a strong excess in the highest-probability bins, but instead appear as a mild and distributed enhancement across multiple CL intervals.